Earthfall (video game)

 Earthfall is a four-player cooperative first-person shooter video game developed by American studio Holospark and published by Gearbox Publishing.
 It was released on July 13, 2018, for Microsoft Windows, PlayStation 4 and Xbox One.
 The game was released on Nintendo Switch on October 29, 2019, in the west and on March 19, 2020, in Japan.

+Overview

-In the game, players are part of a guerilla force fighting hordes of deadly alien invaders.
+In the game, players are part of a guerrilla force fighting hordes of deadly alien invaders.
 The game has been called a clone of Left 4 Dead by critics.
 It received mixed to negative reviews, citing an overall lack of quality.

+The game is playable with up to four players, who must travel between safe houses while surviving alien attacks and collecting resources.
+Players progress through "episodes" of each campaign.
+Enemy types vary and feature different special abilities.

 Reception

 Earthfall received an aggregate score of 61/100 on Metacritic for Windows.
 T.J.
 Hafer of PC Gamer rated the game 75/100, calling it "worth playing with friends" and saying that while it is so similar to Left 4 Dead that it might be confused for a mod of that game, it is an "entertaining variation on that theme".
 James Duggan of IGN rated the game 55/100, calling it "derivative" and "Left 4 Dead, but worse".
 He stated that since "very few elements of Earthfall's 10 missions are randomized", replaying the same level is extremely repetitive, leading to a lack of replay value.
 He praised the game's weapon designs, but called the game's shooting "okay at best".
 Javy Gwaltney of Game Informer rated the game 50/100, saying the game "stumble[s] over its own feet when it comes to the most basic qualities of a first-person shooter".